erkinalp/openhands-aci/README.md

 # Agent-Computer Interface (ACI) for OpenHands

+> **⚠️ DEPRECATION NOTICE**: This repository is now archived.
+The file editor tool has been migrated to the [OpenHands Agent SDK](https://github.com/All-Hands-AI/agent-sdk) under `openhands/tools/str_replace_editor`.
+Please use the new implementation for all future development.

 An Agent-Computer Interface (ACI) designed for software development agents [OpenHands](https://github.com/All-Hands-AI/OpenHands).
 This package provides essential tools and interfaces for AI agents to interact with computer systems for software development tasks.

 ## Features